 For composting (CP) of all suitable waste types, EWC codes with a management method 'CP' (composted on site) were assessed as suitable or unsuitable for composting.
-A total of 431,600 tonnes was reported, of which 427,534 tonnes was judged suitable and 4,067 tonnes unsuitable.
+A total of 388,968 tonnes was reported, of which 388,025 tonnes was judged suitable and 943 tonnes unsuitable.
 Unsuitable waste categories were excluded from final figures.
-The five largest tonnages for each category are given in Table 5 below.
+The five largest tonnages for each category are given in Table 6 below.

-Composting (CP) of 20 03 01 (mixed municipal waste) was reported by five sites (23.6 thousand tonnes).
-This is a reduction of approximately one third from the 2011 figure.
-For 2012 we have included 20 03 01 in the figures for composting, but the coding of this waste will be further scrutinised and it is anticipated that the tonnage reported will continue to decline in future years.
+Composting (CP) of 20 03 01 (mixed municipal waste) was reported by four sites (22.3 thousand tonnes).
+This is a reduction of approximately 1.3 thousand tonnes from 2012, and over one third from the 2011 figure.
+For 2013 we have included 20 03 01 in the figures for composting, but the coding of this waste will be further scrutinised during the verification of site returns and it is anticipated that the tonnage reported will continue to decline in future years.